-Disclaimer: Harry Potter belongs to JK Rowling and her publishers; no money is being made.
+Disclaimer: All characters and settings of Harry Potter are the property of J.K.
+Rowling and her publishers.
+No money is being made.

 And War, which for a moment was no more,